Transport in Melbourne: Bicycles

+Despite having a moderate climate and relatively flat landscape, only 1.7% of trips are made by bike in Melbourne.
 Melbourne has an extensive network of bicycle paths and bike lanes, which are used for recreation and commuting.
 Five of Australia's top 10 suburbs for bicycle mode share for journeys to work are located in Melbourne.
 A series of major off-road paths shared with pedestrians caters for bike riders in the inner suburbs, but infrastructure tends to be less extensive further away into surrounding suburbs.
-In 2020, the City of Melbourne Council sought to add 40km of new protected cycling lanes for the inner-city as a response to the COVID-19 pandemic.
+In 2020, the City of Melbourne Council sought to add 40 km of new protected cycling lanes for the inner-city as a response to the COVID-19 pandemic.

 Inner Melbourne currently has a dock-less e-bike and e-scooter sharing program provided by private company Lime, and an e-scooter sharing program provided by Neuron.

 Melbourne previously had a government-owned bicycle-sharing system called Melbourne Bike Share that ran from 2010 to 2019 and was ended due to low ridership.
 Singaporean bike-sharing company oBike briefly entered the Melbourne market in mid-2017, but abandoned its program in 2018 following extensive complaints and issues with its business practices.